Janhvi-06/Amazon-Landing-Webpage/README.md

 ## 📌 Overview
 This is a **responsive Amazon Landing Webpage** built using **HTML5 and CSS3**.
+This project represents an important milestone in my **learning journey**, starting from the basics of HTML and CSS, experimenting with small projects, and gradually building my skills toward **full-stack development**.

 The page replicates the **look and feel of the Amazon homepage**, focusing on **clean UI, navigation, and layout design**.
-It is purely **frontend-based**, showcasing my skills in structuring and styling web pages.
+It is purely **frontend-based**, showcasing my ability to structure and style web pages effectively.

 ---